 Customers are reporting significant non-energy impacts for their projects

 The evaluation survey conducted through this research (post-installation) asked customers to estimate the value of non-energy impacts associated with the project.
-In most of the completed interviews, customer reported that there were non-energy impacts that exceeded the value of their energy savings.
+In most of the completed interviews, customers reported that there were non-energy impacts that exceeded the value of their energy savings.
 Per the Phase 1 report, best practice dictates that NEIs be treated in the same manner as energy savings when determining the impacts of a measure and when calculating the cost benefit ratio.

 Recommendation: While CT uses the Utility Cost Test (UCT), NEIs cannot currently be included in project screening, however they should still be quantified and tracked.
 To do that in a comprehensive manner, consideration must be given as to any difference in the NEI between the retrofit component and a new code or industry standard practice (ISP) compliant piece of equipment.
 One example could be that O&M costs for a piece of equipment that is near the end of its EUL may be higher than a brand-new piece of equipment that would serve as the baseline for the second baseline period.